 - Roger Waldinger.
 2018.
 "Immigration and the election of Donald Trump: why the sociology of migration left us unprepared and why we should not have been surprised."
 Ethnic and Racial Studies, 41:8, 1411-1426 - Alba Richard.
 2020.
 The Great Demographic Illusion: Majority, Minority, and the Expanding American Mainstream.
 Princeton University Press.
 Chapters TBD. - Jacobson, Matthew Frye.
 Whiteness of a different color.
-Harvard University Press, 1999., Chapter 8. - Fouka, Vasiliki; Tabellini, Marco.
+Harvard University Press, 1999., Chapters 2 and 3. - Fouka, Vasiliki; Tabellini, Marco.
 2022.
 "Changing Ingroup Boundaries: The Effect of Immigration on Race Relations in the US."
 American Political Science Review.
 116(3)

 - Adida Claire, David Laitin and Marie-Anne Valfort.
 2014.
 "Muslims in France: identifying a discriminatory equilibrium."
 Journal of Population Economics 27(4): 1039-1086 - Zolberg, Aristide R. and Long Litt Woon.
 1999.
 "Why Islam is like Spanish: Cultural Incorporation in Europe and the United States."
 Politics & Society 27(1): 5-38. - Duderija Adis.
 2007.
-"Literature Review: Identity Construction in the Context of Being a Minority Immigrant Religion: The Case of Western-born Muslims," Immigrants & Minorities 25:2, 141-162
+"Literature Review: Identity Construction in the Context of Being a Minority Immigrant Religion: The Case of Western-born Muslims," Immigrants & Minorities 25:2, 141-162 - Bisin, A., Patacchini, E., Verdier, T., and Zenou, Y., 2008, "Are Muslim Immigrants Different in terms of Cultural Integration?
+Journal of the European Economic Association.
+Vol. 6: 445-456.

 - Brubaker Rogers.
 1992.
 Citizenship and Nationhood in France and Germany.
 Cambridge, MA: Harvard University Press.
 Chap TBD - Ferwerda Jeremy.
 2015.
 "Benefits and Ballots: Explaining Party Preferences on Citizenship Policy."
-Unpublished Manuscript. - Dancygier Rafaela, Dilemmas of Inclusion: Muslims in European Politics Introduction manuscript OR Dancygier R. 2013.
+Unpublished Manuscript. - Dancygier Rafaela, Dilemmas of Inclusion: Muslims in European Politics Introduction OR Dancygier R. 2013.
 "The left and minority representation: the Labour Party, Muslim candidates, and inclusion tradeoffs."
 Comparative Politics 46(1):1-21 - Favell, Adrian.
 2001.
 Philosophies of Integration: Immigration and the Idea of Citizenship in France and Britain (2nd Edition).
 New York: St. Martin's Press.
 Chap TBD